Wuzhen pian: Translations

 The Wuzhen pian has full and partial translations into English.
-Tenney L. Davis and Chao Yün-ts’ung, who collaborated on several groundbreaking studies of Taoist alchemy, published the first English version.
+Tenney L. Davis and Chao Yün-ts’ung, who collaborated on several groundbreaking studies of Taoist alchemy, published the first English version in 1939.
 Paul Crowe wrote a detailed study of the Wuzhen pian text and a full annotated translation.
-Thomas Cleary fully translated the text and Liu Yiming's commentary.
+Thomas Cleary translated the text and Liu Yiming's commentary.

+The first complete English translation with commentaries, including the Preface, Diagram of the Elixir Chamber’s Precious Mirror, Afterword, Appendices, and Supplementary Verses, was translated by Vitaly Filbert.

 Partial translations are given by Livia Kohn and Eva Wong.
 Fabrizio Pregadio translates the first 16 poems, with annotations on individual verses and selections from Liu Yiming's commentary.

 Louis Komjathy uses Cleary's version to illustrate the importance of "linguistic competency" in translating Taoist texts.
 Komjathy describes the Wuzhen pians content as "so highly symbolic that it is all but impenetrable without commentaries or oral instructions."
 For instance, the Chinese original of the third stanza is written in four paired heptasyllabic verses: